aebeljs/VeRLPy/README.md

         # add here the logic to be executed after all
         # the episodes are completed
 ```
-Note that all the coroutines with the deorator `cocotb.coroutine` require a `yield` statement in the body like how it is in standard cocotb testbenches.
+Note that all the coroutines with the decorator `cocotb.coroutine` require a `yield` statement in the body like how it is in standard cocotb testbenches.

 ### Instantiating the verification environment object